Mattanya Cohen

 Mattanya (Matty) Cohen (מתניה כהן; born 1965) is an Israeli diplomat.
+He serves as the current ambassador of Israel to Panama, and non resident ambassador to Suriname, Barbados, Guyana and Trinidad and Tobago.
 He was the former Israeli ambassador to Guatemala, Honduras, El Salvador and Belize.

 Biography and personal background

-Born and raised in the Bet HaKerem neighborhood in Jerusalem.
-He studied at the Boyer High School in Jerusalem.
-From 1983 to 1987, he served in the Israeli Defense Forces (IDF), where he achieved the rank of captain.
-After his military service, he studied international relations at the Hebrew University in Jerusalem and obtained a B.A.
+He was born and raised in the Bet HaKerem neighborhood of Jerusalem and studied at Boyer High School.
+From 1983 to 1987, he served in the Israel Defense Forces (IDF), attaining the rank of captain.
+After completing his military service, he studied international relations at the Hebrew University in Jerusalem, earning a B.A.
 Degree.
-In 1991, he was admitted to the Israeli Ministry of Foreign Affairs cadet course and, upon completion, he joined the foreign service.
-He married Shira in 1993, and is a father of two sons.
+In 1991, he was admitted to the Israeli Ministry of Foreign Affairs cadet course and, upon completion, joined the foreign service.
 He speaks Hebrew, English, and Spanish.